IHP Research & Engagement Fund Mini Grants

 Please note that, for larger-scale projects that require more funding, the IHP offers large grants through the Research & Engagement Fund on an annual funding cycle.

 • Proposals are accepted from undergraduate and graduate students, faculty members (including tenure track faculty, lecturers, librarians, archivists, curators, and clinical faculty), and staff members on the Ann Arbor, Dearborn, and Flint campuses.
-While at least one project lead must be currently affiliated with U-M, community partners or organizations are welcome to co-lead and participate in project teams.
+While at least one project lead must have an active appointment at U-M, community partners or organizations are welcome to co-lead and participate in project teams.

 • Undergraduate and graduate students can apply for mini grants as individuals, teams, or registered student organizations.
 Please note that student applicants must have a faculty mentor and sponsor, and the faculty member’s unit must agree to be the recipient and administrator of funds on behalf of the student(s).